RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

 .. note::

-   On Windows, the process can also be done through a standard Command Prompt, but any ``echo`` commands must be executed inside the Windows Subsystem for Linux (WSL) Terminal (The output file encoding is a problem with Windows ``echo``).
+   On Windows, the easiest way is to perform the process inside **Vivado's TCL console**.
+The process can also be done through a standard Command Prompt, but any ``echo`` commands must be executed inside the Windows Subsystem for Linux (WSL) Terminal (The output file encoding is a problem with Windows ``echo``).
 For more information, refer to the following forum topics:

        - |batch_file_topic_1|
        - |batch_file_topic_2|